MassimilianoBiancucci/OOP-project/README.md

 - #### **Filter and operators combinations**

-    In this section will be shown some examples of filters combinations, to highlight what can be passed to the API in the request body and what will throw an error.
+    In this section, some examples of filter combinations will be shown, to highlight what can be passed to the API in the request body and what will throw an error.
     By combination of filters it is meant an extensive usage of the `logical operators` to combine many filters, below the examples:

     - **Combinations of filters:**